Beam-energy dependence of correlations between mean transverse momentum and anisotropic flow of charged particles in Au+Au collisions at RHIC

-In this letter, we use the multiparticle cumulant method to study the $\rho(v^{2}_{2},[p_{T}])$ and its components (${{Var}(v_{n}^{2})}, {Var}([p_T])$ and ${Cov}(v_{n}^{2},[p_T])$) dependence on beam energy.
+In this letter, we use the multiparticle cumulant method to study $\rho(v^{2}_{2},[p_{T}])$ and its components (${{Var}(v_{n}^{2})}, {Var}([p_T])$ and ${Cov}(v_{n}^{2},[p_T])$), dependence on beam energy.
 These measurements are expected to provide a unique data set that is comprehensive and derived from a consistent analysis across the different beam energies presented.

-The Au+Au data reported in this analysis were taken using a minimum-bias trigger, by the STAR detector~\cite{Beddo:1992pv} at \roots = 14.6, 19.6, 27.0, 54.4, and 200~GeV collected in the years 2019, 2019, 2018, 2017, and 2011, respectively.
-The collision vertices were reconstructed using tracks measured with charged-particle trajectories detected in the STAR Time Projection Chamber (TPC) in a 0.5 T magnetic field pointing along the beam direction (z-axis)~\cite{Anderson:2003ur}.
-Events were selected to have a vertex position about the nominal center of the TPC (in the beam direction) of $\pm$ 30~cm for Au+Au at $\roots = 200$~GeV, $\pm$ 40 cm at $\roots$ = 54.4 and 27~GeV, and $\pm$ 70 cm at $\roots$ = 19.6 and 14.6~GeV and to be within a radius of $r<2$~cm with respect to the beam axis. {Such cuts are used to minimize pileup effects and filter out interactions with the beam pipe.}
+The Au+Au data analyzed in this study were collected by the STAR detector~\cite{Beddo:1992pv} using a minimum-bias trigger at center-of-mass energies \(\sqrt{s_{NN}} = 14.6\), 19.6, 27.0, 54.4, and 200~GeV, during the years 2019, 2019, 2018, 2017, and 2011, respectively.
+Collision vertices were reconstructed using charged-particle tracks measured by the STAR Time Projection Chamber (TPC), which operated in a 0.5~T magnetic field aligned with the beam (z) axis~\cite{Anderson:2003ur}.
+Events were required to have a longitudinal vertex position, \(V_z\), within \(\pm 30\)~cm for \(\sqrt{s_{NN}} = 200\)~GeV, \(\pm 40\)~cm for 54.4 and 27~GeV, and \(\pm 70\)~cm for 19.6 and 14.6~GeV.
+The transverse vertex position was constrained to \(r = \sqrt{V_x^2 + V_y^2} < 2\)~cm to ensure proximity to the beam axis.
+These vertex selection criteria were optimized for each energy to balance statistical needs with uniform detector performance: looser cuts at lower energies help maximize event yield, while tighter cuts at higher energies ensure consistent acceptance.
+Although such variations may influence the pseudorapidity coverage, their impact is mitigated by applying corrections as functions of \(V_z\), centrality, \(\eta\), and \(p_T\), and by incorporating any residual effects into the systematic uncertainty estimates.

-{In this work,} the data sets are categorized into centrality classes based on the ``reference multiplicity" in the STAR experiment.
+In this work, the data sets are categorized into centrality classes based on the ``reference multiplicity" in the STAR experiment.
 This reference multiplicity is typically calculated from the raw multiplicity of primary charged particles reconstructed in the TPC across the entire azimuthal range and within $|\eta|$ $<$ 0.5.
 The selection of $|\eta|$ $<$ 0.5 is deliberate as it ensures a nearly uniform distribution of $\eta$ in this range of the detector, and the tracks exhibit higher quality compared to those near the TPC edge.
 Centrality classes are established by fitting the reference multiplicity distribution to that derived from Monte Carlo Glauber simulations~\cite{Adamczyk:2012ku, Abelev:2009bw}.